Glossary |

 Pass Through

-A pass-through is a security representing pooled debt obligations repackaged as shares.
-The owner of a pass-through will receive income from the issuer, which itself receives income from the pooled group of debtors.
+representing pooled debt obligations repackaged as shares.
+The owner of a

 Paying Agent

-Place where principal and interest are payable, usually a designated bank or the office of the treasurer of the issuer.
+interest are payable, usually a designated bank or the office of the treasurer

 Payment Date

-The date that principal and/or interest payments are paid to the record owner of a security.
+interest payments are paid to the record owner of a security.

-Perpetual Floating-Rate Note
+Perpetual Floating-Rate

 A floating-rate note with no stated maturity date.